Kimbsy/y-combinator-animation/script.md

 ## Outro

-Wow, okay so that was a lot, let's recap on what we've covered.
+Okay, let's recap what we've covered

-- self application
+- We talked about the self application function and the surprising complexity that arises from calling it on itself
-- infinite evaluation loops
+- We talked about infinite evaluation loops, and how we can get them to do work for us
-- delayed evaluation
+- We talked about delaying evaluation using lambda expressions and how that let us break out of our loop
-- non-recursive recursive functions
+- And we talked about how to write the non-recursive step functions that can solve recursive problems

 <!-- ;; @TODO: this need slides, they're impactful statements, maybe conclusion??? -->